userfrosting/learn/pages/08.cli/01.commands/docs.md

 ### setup

 The `setup` command can be used to setup the database and email configuration.
 This can also be done manually by editing the `app/.env` file or using global server environment variables.
-See [The .env file](/installation/env-file) chapter for more information about that file.
+See [Environment Variables](/configuration/environment-vars) for more information about that file.

 ```bash
 $ php bakery setup